about14sheep/ml_keras/predicting_house_price/README.md

 In stead of a classification style model, we use scalar regression to predict a single continuous value

 Because the concept of accuracy doesnt apply to regression style models: I implement the k-fold validation process to validate the network while adjusting its parameters.
-Essentialy this splits the model into 3-4 parts and takes the average validation between them.
+Essentialy this splits the data into 3-4 parts, training a model off them seperatly, then takes the average validation between them.
 This method is used when you have a low amount of training data

 matplotlib saves accuracy graphs in plots directory